-Oscars Twitter Teases Fans Ahead Of Hollywood’s Big Night
+Oscars’ Twitter Teases Fans Ahead Of Hollywood’s Big Night

 — David Korins (@DavidKorins) February 18, 2019

-The Academy continues to pull out their star power, with the inclusion of Bette Midler to sing the Oscar-nominated song from Mary Poppins Returns, “The Place Where Lost Things Go.”
+The Academy continues to pull out its star power with the inclusion of Bette Midler singing the Oscar-nominated song from Mary Poppins Returns, “The Place Where Lost Things Go.”

 So, (drum roll) Ladies and Gentlemen, I will be chanteusing (that's singing) on the Oscars on Feb 24…the nominated song from "Mary Poppins"…"The Place Where Lost Things Go" …so excited!!